althea-net/rita-firmware/README.md

 ## Is this where I get Althea?

-If you are an Althea user, talk to your local network organizer or buy a [preflashed-device](https://althea-routers.myshopify.com/) this page is for advanced users and network organizers.
+If you are an Althea user, talk to your local network organizer or [contact us](mailto:hello@althea.net) to buy a pre-flashed device.
+This page is for advanced users and network organizers.

 If you are an advanced user or a network organizer yes, this is where you get the firmware images to install Althea on routers.
 For supported devices we have special supported images, these firmware